 He has worked as an editor at the New York Times Magazine and Harper’s Magazine and as a reporter and producer for the public-radio program “This American Life.”
 He was the founding editor of Open Letters, an online magazine.

-He lives with his wife and son in New York.
+He lives with his wife and two sons in Montauk, New York.